OWASP/www-project-threat-and-safeguard-matrix/index.md

 ### Functions & Safeguards

-The 5 NIST Cyber Security Framework Functions
+###The 5 NIST Cyber Security Framework Functions allow you to create a defense in depth strategy which identifies how you will safeguard the business
 #### Identify
 The identify function assists in developing an organizational understanding of managing risk to systems, people, assets, data, and capabilities.
 Key Objective: Identify all people, proccesses, or systems that would be vulnerable to this type of threat.
 #### Protect